lastefoto-ee/lastefoto-ee.github.io/content/en/project/vogue/index.md

   image: perefotosessioon-Vogue-stiilis-7.jpg
   caption: Photo shoot Mother and baby boy
 ---

-## Photo shoot in Vogue style
+## Photo shoot in Vogue style (1-1,5 hours) *210*€

-Stylish "Mom and baby" (for babies from 6-7 months) and children's photo shoots (for children 3-10 years old) in a minimalist style.
+Stylish "Mom and baby" (for babies from 6-7 months) and children's photo shoots (for children 2-10 years old) in a minimalist style.

-The photo shoot includes:
+Price includes:
-* 10 retouched digital and printed photos 10x15cm; _if desired, the choice of photos for retouching is carried out by you_
-* assistance in posing
-* 1 hour of shooting in the studio (studio rent is included in the price)
+1. 15 digital images; _If desired, you can choose the images yourself from the pre-edited gallery._
+2. individual retouching of each photo.
+Raw images are not included in the price but can be purchased additionally;
+3. consultation before and accompaniment during the photo shoot;
+4. taking photos in the LasteFoto Studio for 1-1,5 hours;
+5. a web gallery of retouched images, which you can also share if you wish;
-* retouching of additional photos 5 € / photo
+6. retouching of additional photos 8 €/photo;

-Price **160**€

-{{< gallery album="vogue-fotosessija" >}}
+{{< gallery album="vogue-fotosessioon" >}}

+{{< cta cta_text="💛 Schedule your photo shoot right now!" cta_link="/en/#contact" cta_new_tab="true" >}}